About the Service

 Do I have to move online?

-Currently, use of the system is opt-in at the department level.
-Eventually, instructors will be able to use the system for optional, mid-term evaluations as well.
+Currently, use of the system is determined at the department level.

 Who decided what we need from an online system?